Britain's Prince Philip leaves hospital after treatment - WTMJ

 He was later transferred to a specialized cardiac care hospital, St. Bartholomew’s, for a short stay, before returning to King Edward VII’s.

-Photographers standing outside the door of the private hospital captured his departure.
+Photographers standing outside the door of the private hospital captured his departure in the back of a black car.
 Buckingham Palace has not yet commented on the matter.

 Philip’s illness is not believed to be related to the coronavirus.
 Both Philip and Elizabeth received COVID-19 vaccinations in January and chose to publicize the matter to encourage others to also take the vaccine.